I would like to start with this thesis:

 [I] don't think that this article makes much of an effort at actually understanding the techniques (or even acknowledging that there are differences among fourth wall-breaking, talking to the audience with no expectation of response, and dragging people up onstage), the ways in which they can be used, and the effects they can have if used well.

-Melissa Hillman, artistic director of Impact Theatre, in her blog Bitter Gertrude, further differentiates between so-called “immersive” theater and interactive theater.
-For her purposes, immersive theater is theater that holds an audience “spellbound” with the story being told and each other, while she characterizes interactive theater as having been created with audience participation in mind that an audience interacts with on their own terms.
+Melissa Hillman, artistic director of Impact Theatre, in her blog Bitter Gertrude, further differentiates between so-called “immersive” theatre and interactive theatre.
+For her purposes, immersive theatre is theatre that holds an audience “spellbound” with the story being told and each other, while she characterizes interactive theatre as having been created with audience participation in mind that an audience interacts with on their own terms.

 Now, perhaps it was not Borrelli’s goal, or point, to differentiate and delve this deeply.
 That’s fine.
 But without this understanding, it is far too easy to have one negative encounter with audience participation, and thus conclude that all instances will be bad or will fail or will feel uncomfortable and oppressive.

 I have certainly felt imposed upon, uncomfortable, and upset as an audience member in interactive shows—whether it’s the relationship between audience member and performer being unclear, the performers feeling ill-equipped (or just less experienced) in creating an empathetic interactive environment, or something else entirely.
 Not everyone will successfully utilize the tools and techniques of participation.